tadijam64/search-engines-comparison/README.md

   - Lucene (OOTB AEM Lucene Oak)
   - Apache Solr
   - Elasticsearch
-- user can **choose to search different type of content**.
+- user can **choose to search different types of content**.
 Options are:
   - Pages (all nodes with cq:Page type - i.e. products)
   - Assets (all nodes with dam:Asset type - i.e pictures of products for content authors to edit)
   - All content (pages and assets combined in results)
-  - By tag (look for all pages and assets with tag that matches given term)
+  - By tag (look for all pages and assets with tag that matches the given term)

 ## Technologies
 - **Adobe Experience Manager 6.4.2**